UristMcMiner/racktables-Collection/README.md

 CHARACTER SET utf8 COLLATE utf8_unicode_ci NOT NULL DEFAULT 'A';
 ```
 //////////////////////////////////////////////////////////////////////////////////////////

 Warning: The Table names could be different(The capitalization can be different)

 For the Management-"Monitoring" you need to add a new Network.
-At the Moment, this Range is fixed.
+At the Moment, this Range is fixed:

 	1.1.0.0/20

 Also, you need to Insert a Value to the Config Table: